MilchRatchet/Luminary/README.md

 This project is for fun and to learn more about `Computer Graphics`.
 There is no end goal, I will add whatever I feel like.
 The following is a list of things that I may do in the future.

-- Implement faster and higher quality binary BVH construction.
 - Implement Clouds.
 - Implement volumetric lighting.
+- Implement parallel BVH construction.
+- Implement SAH based node collapsing.
 - Implement refraction.

 As a denoiser I use `Optix` since any non machine learning denoiser is quite frankly not all that great and machine learning is out of the scope of this project.